Constraint-induced movement therapy

 • Performing muscle relaxation exercises after daily training

-• Children should be accompanied by guardians throughout
+• Ensuring children are accompanied by guardians throughout

-• Coordinate with medication treatments (such as muscle relaxants) in timing
+• Coordinating with medication treatments (such as muscle relaxants) regarding timing

 Interactions with Other Treatments